Neil Pigot: Personal life

 Pigot lived and worked in many Australian cities and in the UK, before returning to the place of his birth in 1995.

 In 2001 he married his longtime partner Rachel Mackie, an academic.
-He has a step daughter, Keone Dodd.
 The couple divorced in 2016.
-He lives with his current wife, an artist, in Broken Hill, New South Wales.
+He later remarried and was living in Broken Hill in 2023.

-Pigot has been open about suffering from Bipolar disorder, depression, anxiety and alcoholism, and having attempted suicide.
+Pigot has been open about suffering from Bipolar disorder, depression, anxiety, and alcoholism, and having attempted suicide.
 He spent time in mental and rehab facilities for treatment in 2016.

-He is a lifelong collector of stamps and contemporary Australian Art, and is an avid cook and gardener which has led to active involvement with both the Slow Food Movement and Gardening Australia.